JetBrains/ruby-type-inference/README.md

 ## Usage

-For simple usage you need to install [Ruby Dynamic Code Insight](https://plugins.jetbrains.com/plugin/10227-ruby-dynamic-code-insight) plugin for RubyMine.
-Then this plugin will require [arg_scanner](https://rubygems.org/gems/arg_scanner) gem to be installed.
+For simple usage you need to install the [Ruby Dynamic Code Insight](https://plugins.jetbrains.com/plugin/10227-ruby-dynamic-code-insight) plugin for RubyMine.
+Then this plugin will require the [arg_scanner](https://rubygems.org/gems/arg_scanner) gem to be installed.
 See [arg_scanner installation instruction](arg_scanner/README.md#installation) if you have problems while installation.

-After that you will have possibility to run your programs under type tracker:
+After that, you will have the possibility to run your programs under type tracker:

 ![Run with type tracker](screenshots/run_with_type_tracker.png)

-Or you can run your programs in terminal via `rubymine-type-tracker` binary (But you have to keep your project opened in RubyMine).
+Or you can run your programs in terminal via the `rubymine-type-tracker` binary (But you have to keep your project opened in RubyMine).
 E.g.:
 ```
 rubymine-type-tracker bin/rails server
 ```

-`rubymine-type-tracker` binary is included into [arg_scanner](https://rubygems.org/gems/arg_scanner) gem.
+The `rubymine-type-tracker` binary is included into the [arg_scanner](https://rubygems.org/gems/arg_scanner) gem.

 See [FEATURES.md](FEATURES.md) for understanding what benefits you will have after running your program under type tracker.